-While the ability to enter costs by the individual is advantageous to smaller LEAs with limited numbers of staff, it is not a time efficient process for larger LEAs.
+While the ability to enter costs by individual is advantageous for smaller LEAs with limited numbers of staff, it is not a time-efficient process for larger LEAs.
 For LEAs with a larger number of staff, the system allows them to export the data into a document that can be used in conjunction with the district's accounting system, or the district can use the exported document to enter information for multiple staff at one time in Microsoft Excel.
-The system has an import/export feature to pull the populated data from the system, allow the user to update the cost fields, and then import the data back into the system.
-The user scrolls to the bottom of the screen to see the export and import buttons.
-First, the user clicks "Export" to export a CSV document that can be completed in Microsoft Excel as seen in Figure 13.
+The system has an import/export feature to pull the populated data from the system, allowing the user to update the cost fields, and then import the data back into the Claiming System.
+First, the user clicks "Export" at the top of the screen to export a CSV document that can be completed in Microsoft Excel, as seen in Figure 18.